Professeur titulaire (en congé)

 Public International Law

-As of 2015, Craig is working on a manuscript tracing the impact of the Caroline incident along the Canada-US border in the 1830s on the evolution of the modern doctrine of self-defence in public international law.
+Craig is completing a book tracing the impact of the Caroline incident along the Canada-US border in the 1830s on the evolution of the modern doctrine of self-defence in public international law.
 The book is scheduled for publication 2017.